raspberrypilearning/sweet-scroll/en/step_2.md

   }
 ```

-Remember to add your new div id to the list of selectors for the following rule.
+Add your new `div` element's class name to the list of selectors for the following CSS rule.

 ```css
   .cd-logo, .kitchen-equipment, .cake-ingredients {